roedoejet/textract/README.md

 ## Basic CLI Use

-Basic Textract functions are preserved.
+Some basic Textract functions are preserved.
 Please visit <http://textract.readthedocs.org> for documentation.

 #### Converting a file based on xlsx
 convertextract requires two arguments: